Immune globulin injections (IVIG and SCIG) are essential treatments for immune deficiencies and certain autoimmune conditions.

 What Is Immune Globulin?

 Immune globulins, also called immunoglobulins, are proteins secreted by our white blood cells.
-Immunoglobulins are glycoproteins that act as antibodies that recognize antigens such as bacteria or viruses and destroy them.
+Immunoglobulins are glycoproteins that act as antibodies that recognize antigens, such as bacteria or viruses, to help the immune system neutralize and eliminate them.

 While babies initially receive immunoglobulins from their mothers through transplacental transfer, the levels may reduce with time, resulting in immunodeficiency.
 Immunoglobulin replacement therapy can help fight several infections and diseases that arise due to this deficiency.